-We are a federally funded educational program, design to increase the academic skills and motivational levels of low-income and/or first-generation college students to the extent that they will complete high school and successfully enter postsecondary educational program and graduate.
+We are a federally funded educational program, designed to increase the academic skills and motivational levels of low-income and/or first-generation college students to the extent that they will complete high school and successfully enter a postsecondary educational program and graduate.

 A minimum of 70 students are served each program year.

 To be eligible, a student must meet the following criteria:

 Be a "potential first-generation college student" (that is, parents do not have a four year college degree) AND/OR

 Classified as low-income (as defined by Federal Government) AND

 Have completed the 8th grade but not yet entered the 11th grade at time of admission to Upward Bound.

 Have a need for academic support.

 Kofa High School

 Academic year program offers academic instruction, tutoring, academic advisement, preparation in college entrance exams, counseling, social and personal development (through Saturday meetings)